Rinthy-AI/i/README.md

 ### Combinator Expressions

 Aside from dependency expressions, i supports expression combinators.
-Currently the only combinator implemented is compose, which works according to the typically mathematical sense.
-For example, this matrix multiply expression first applies `p` to the argument and then applies `a` to the result:
+Currently the only combinator implemented is chain, which passes the output of one expression to the input of another.
+For example, this matrix multiply expression first applies `m` to the argument and then applies `a` to the
+result:

-`mm: a . p`.
+`mm: m.a`.

 ### Open Design Questions